 Influential uses AI to research your social media profile from top to bottom.
 It looks at who’s engaging with your content and how they’re engaging.
 The more Influential researches you and your followers, the more it learns about your target audiences.
 This information is then used to pair you with influencers who match well with your brand.

 These 32 social media marketing tools will help you take your results to the next level.
+Next, why not check out our list of the best WordPress plugins to grow your business?

 Before we wrap this post up, there is one important thing to note: Social media marketing is only the first step in an effective sales process.